Maurice Bembridge

-Maurice Bembridge (born 21 February 1945) is an English golfer.
-He won the 1969 News of the World Match Play, the 1971 Dunlop Masters and won six times on the European Tour from its formation in 1972.
-He also won tournaments around the world, including the Kenya Open three times.
-He played in the Ryder Cup four successive times from 1969 to 1975 and represented England twice in the World Cup.
-At the 1974 Masters Tournament, Bembridge tied the course record with a 64 in the final round, lifting him into a tie for 9th place.
+Maurice Bembridge (21 February 1945 – 2 March 2024) was an English professional golfer.
+Early in his career he had some success on the British PGA, winning the 1969 News of the World Match Play and the 1971 Dunlop Masters.
+He would go on to win six times on the British PGA's successor circuit, the European Tour.
+He also had some success overseas, winning the New Zealand Golf Circuit's Caltex Tournament in 1970 and the Kenya Open three times.
+Late in his career, Bembridge had some success on the European Senior Tour, winning twice.

 Professional career

-Bembridge turned professional at an early age in 1960 and was an assistant at Worksop Golf Club.
-In 1966 he won the Llandudno Assistant Professionals' Tournament and was a runner-up in the Gor-Ray Cup, the PGA Assistants’ Championship, behind Vince Hood.
-In 1967 Bembridge moved to Little Aston Golf Club and had more success, winning the Gor-Ray Cup and the Hesketh Assistant Professionals' Tournament.
+In 1960, at the age of 15, Bembridge turned professional.
+Shortly thereafter, he became an assistant at Worksop Golf Club.
+In 1966, he won the Llandudno Assistant Professionals' Tournament and was a runner-up in the Gor-Ray Cup, the PGA Assistants’ Championship, behind Vince Hood.
+In 1967, Bembridge moved to Little Aston Golf Club and had more success, winning the Gor-Ray Cup and the Hesketh Assistant Professionals' Tournament.
 Bembridge qualified for the Open Championship in both 1966 and 1967, although he missed the cut on both occasions.
-In 1967 he led the qualifiers at Delamere Forest Golf Club.
+In 1967, he led the qualifiers at Delamere Forest Golf Club.

-In April 1968 Bembridge had his first overseas success, winning the Kenya Open, two strokes ahead of Terry Westbrook.
+In April 1968, Bembridge had his first overseas success, winning the Kenya Open, two strokes ahead of Terry Westbrook.
 Later in the year he finished 5th in the Open Championship, four shots behind winner Gary Player and was the leading British golfer.
 In April 1969 Bembridge retained his Kenya Open title.
 In June he won the Sumrie Better-Ball, which he and Ángel Gallardo won by a shot from Hedley Muscroft and Lionel Platts.
 In July he was selected for the Ryder Cup at Royal Birkdale, to be played in late September.
 In early September, Bembridge had his first big solo tournament win, the News of the World Match Play, where he beat 56-year-old Dai Rees 6&5 in the 18-hole final.
 Bembridge performed well in the tied Ryder Cup match with two wins and a half in his five matches.
 His victory in the News of the World Match Play earned Bembridge an invitation to play in the 1969 Piccadilly World Match Play Championship, where he lost 6&5 to Bob Charles.

 In 1971 Bembridge had his first important British stroke-play victory, taking the Dunlop Masters, two strokes ahead of Peter Oosterhuis.